Rufus B. von KleinSmid: Administrator

 He was recognized as "one of three of the nation's most distinguished citizens" through the National Institute of Social Sciences Gold Medal Award.
 On an international level, KleinSmid received awards from 20 national governments for his achievements.

 KleinSmid died on July 9, 1964.

 Legacy

 A passionate supporter of eugenics, which he described as "the science of good birth", and related sterilization programs, KleinSmid co-founded the Human Betterment Foundation.
-In 1913, he argued that "The acceptance is even now upon us, and the application of the principles of Eugenics to organized society is one of the most important duties of the social scientist of the present generation."
+In 1913, he argued that "the acceptance is even now upon us, and the application of the principles of Eugenics to organized society is one of the most important duties of the social scientist of the present generation."

+From 1942 until the end of his life, von KleinSmid became excessively racist and refused to allow Americans of Japanese descent to complete their studies at USC, receive diplomas, or to obtain official transcripts that would allow those students to transfer to other American educational institutions to complete their education.
+His actions were in sharp contrast to the actions taken by the presidents Robert Sproull of the University of California and Lee Paul Sieg of the University of Washington.

-On June 10, 2020 USC decided to remove von KleinSmid’s name from one of its most prominent buildings, the von KleinSmid Center for International and Public Affairs.
+On June 10, 2020, USC decided to remove von KleinSmid's name from one of its most prominent buildings, the von KleinSmid Center for International and Public Affairs.
+The building was later renamed in honor of war hero and USC alumnus Joe Medicine Crow.